GABELLI & Co INVESTMENT ADVISERS INC. Takes Position in Vector Acquisition Co. (NASDAQ:VACQ)

-GABELLI & Co INVESTMENT ADVISERS INC. bought a new stake in shares of Vector Acquisition Co.
-(NASDAQ:VACQ) in the fourth quarter, according to its most recent filing with the Securities and Exchange Commission.
-The institutional investor bought 259,900 shares of the company’s stock, valued at approximately $2,628,000.
+GABELLI & Co INVESTMENT ADVISERS INC. acquired a new stake in Vector Acquisition Co.
+(NASDAQ:VACQ) during the fourth quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The institutional investor acquired 259,900 shares of the company’s stock, valued at approximately $2,628,000.
 GABELLI & Co INVESTMENT ADVISERS INC. owned about 0.68% of Vector Acquisition as of its most recent filing with the Securities and Exchange Commission.

-Separately, Dupont Capital Management Corp bought a new position in shares of Vector Acquisition during the 4th quarter valued at approximately $3,033,000.
+Separately, Dupont Capital Management Corp purchased a new position in shares of Vector Acquisition in the 4th quarter valued at about $3,033,000.

 Vector Acquisition Corp. focuses on effecting a merger, capital stock exchange, asset acquisition, stock purchase, reorganization or similar business combination with one or more businesses.
 The company was founded in 2020 and is based in San Francisco, California.